aaron-grau/curic/react/projects/pokedex/README.md

 In this project, we'll write an app to manage your `Pokemon` and their `Toys`.

-We've already setup a Rails backend with migrations/models/controllers/views for you to start with in the [skeleton][skeleton-zip].  **Set things up with a `bundle install`, then `rake db:setup` (short for `rake db:create db:migrate db:seed`).**
+We've already setup a Rails backend with migrations/models/controllers/views for you to start with in the [skeleton][skeleton-zip].  **You will need to run `bundle install`, then `rake db:setup` (short for `rake db:create db:migrate db:seed`).**

 Take a look at the schema, the routes file, and the jbuilder views to get yourself oriented.
-Start up the rails server and visit the api routes to see what data is available from the backend.
+Start up the rails server and visit the api routes to see what data are available from the backend.

 **Note the `defaults: {format: :json}`** in the `routes.rb` file.
 This means HTTP requests for the `pokemon` resource should be assumed to be asking for a